 * Limited time only.

-hiv test kit POSITIVE:* Two or three distinct coloured lines appear.
-One line should always appear in the control line region (C), and another one or two apparent coloured line(s) should appear in the test line region(s) (T1 and/or T2). *NOTE: The intensity of the colour in the test line region (T1 and T2) will vary depending on the concentration of HIV antibodies present in the specimen.
-Therefore, any shade of colour in the test line region (T1 and/or T2) should be considered positive. hiv test kit NEGATIVE: One coloured line appears in the control region (C).
-No apparent coloured lines appear in the test line regions (T1 and T2).
+POSITIVE:* Two or three distinct colored lines appear.
+One line should always appear in the control line region (C), and another one or two apparent colored line(s) should appear in the test line region(s) (T1 and/or T2). *NOTE: The intensity of the color in the test line region (T1 and T2) will vary depending on the concentration of HIV antibodies present in the specimen.
+Therefore, any shade of color in the test line region (T1 and/or T2) should be considered positive.
+NEGATIVE: One colored line appears in the control region (C).
+No apparent colored lines appear in the test line regions (T1 and T2).
 INVALID: Control line fails to appear.
 Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.
 Review the procedure and repeat the test with a new test device.
 If the problem persists, discontinue using the test kit immediately and contact your local distributor

 Legal Disclaimer: this is an diagnostic product to be used in or by medical professional expert supervision only Review the procedure and repeat the test with a new test device.
 If the problem persists, discontinue using the test kit immediately and cross verify with ELISA / PCR Methods at your diagnostic centre or referral diagnostic laboratory